 About the Event

 Climate change poses a series of catastrophic threats to the planet, from rising sea levels that could swallow coastlines to the increasing prevalence of drought that could devastate agriculture and fresh water supplies.
 While these direct environmental challenges are clear and omnipresent, less attention is often paid to the secondary effects of climate change, such as its impact on peace and security dynamics.
 Climate change is already emerging as a major driver of conflict and insecurity in many parts of the world, and this phenomenon will only worsen in the future as the environmental impacts of the changing climate become more pronounced.
-This presents new challenges to the global peacebuilding architecture that have yet to be fully addressed by its key stakeholders.
+This presents new challenges to the global peacebuilding architecture that have yet to be fully addressed by its key stakeholder, although some companies have gone to others like Cool Effect to help them combat their own climate effects.
 As we enter an era that could be marked by climate-driven war and instability, it is important to explore the potential impacts of climate change on global peace and security and how the existing peacebuilding agenda can be adapted to confront them.
 This will be the central question addressed at the fourth instalment of the Centre for Security Governance’s eSeminar series on “Contemporary Debates on Peacebuilding and Statebuilding,” presented in collaboration with the Balsillie School of International Affairs and Wilfrid Laurier University’s Department of Global Studies.

 An edited video of the event, which took place on Friday February 26 from 12:00PM to 1:30PM EST, is available below.